chrisgoringe/cg-controller/README.md

 The controller gets saved with the workflow, so once you've set it up, it's always there for you.
 And if you share the workflow with someone else, they get your controller as well...

+## Latest update - v1.7, 14th Feb 2025

+- Added workspaces (WIP)
+- Image viewers now work with batches
+- Better support for some rgthree COMBO features
+- Option to hide file types such as .safetensors in loader nodes (main settings)
+- Option to specify that a node shouldn't show images in controller (right-click nodeblock title)

 ## Getting started

 The Controller is toggled using a button in the top menu.
 When the sliders icon is blue, the Controller is active.